 The background check and the fingerprint check is valid from the date of clearance as long as the student is continuously enrolled at MCC or in a CCCS approved program with no more than one semester lapse in enrollment.
-The Vice President of Instruction or the Associate Dean for Arts and Sciences can request additional background checks at any time.
+The Vice President of Instruction or the Dean of Instruction can request additional background checks at any time.
 The student will be responsible for the additional cost.
 In some cases, additional background checks may be required by a practicum site.